W427697/Discord-/code/frameworks/sveltekit/README.md

 Our goal is to help you use the tools you love together with Storybook.
 That’s why Storybook has zero-config support for SvelteKit with the `@storybook/sveltekit` package.

-Check out our [Frameworks API](https://storybook.js.org/blog/framework-api/) announcement for what this all means for you and our continuos efforts to make Storybook a seamless integration into any project.
+Check out our [Frameworks API](https://storybook.js.org/blog/framework-api/) announcement for what this all means for you and our continued efforts to make Storybook a seamless integration for any project.

 ## Table of Contents <!-- omit in toc -->